CD Visibility is not available in the selected site () at this time.

 value: "application/json"

-cd-visibility-webhook is the name of the service, and $dd-api-key is a reference to the API Key stored in the argocd-notifications-secret secret.
+cd-visibility-webhook is the name of the notification service, and $dd-api-key is a reference to the API Key stored in the argocd-notifications-secret secret.

 The second step is to add the template in the same argocd-notifications-cm config map: